georgeadamson/facade-script/readme.md

 ## Step 2 of 2

-Use the facade-script tag instead of the standard script or iframe...
+Then you simply use the facade-script tag instead of a standard script or iframe...

 ### To lazyload a script:

-Just use this tag instead of a regular `<script>` tag:

 A `<script>` tag will only be added to the page when the user scrolls this into view.